Couples do so much together — make a home, have a family. It’s time that they get their finances in sync as well.

 3. Label and use images with financial accounts

 Getting creative with your financial accounts can help motivate you to stay on track with financial goals.

 Rick Vazza, a certified financial planner at Driven Wealth Management in San Diego, recommends that couples open accounts that are specific to their goals and name the accounts based on those goals.
+He says:

 “(For) example, (a) couple has a travel account, a down-payment account and a college account for their child.
 Most institutions will allow you to nickname the account so you can label it appropriately.
 If possible, it is even more advantageous if you can upload an image to associate with the account.
 Research shows labeling and imagery to be powerful motivators toward reaching savings goals,” Vazza says.

 Set up recurring automated transfers from your checking account to your savings and investment accounts based on your goals.

 Try to schedule these transfers for shortly after you receive your paycheck so that you are less likely to even notice that the money left your checking account.
 Vazza says: